-Topics include: Machines and electrical drives, applications and control, in particular using power reftifiers and thyristors; industrial heating; frequency changing; illumination.
+Topics include: Machines and electrical drives, applications and control, in particular using power refittiers and thyristors; industrial heating; frequency changing; illumination.
 A program of experimental projects and design applications will accompany the lectures.

-6.222 High Voltage and High Current Technology
+6.222 High Voltage and High Current Technology LS L2T3

-An elective concerned with aspects of design and testing of high power electrical equipment.
-Topics selected from: fields and materials in high voltage apparatus; effects of high currents; design testing and measurement; effects of transients, earthing; applications of superconductivity.
+An elective concerned with aspects of design and testing of electrical equipment used in the power industry.
+Topics include: fields and materials as applied to high power apparatus; effects of high currents; design of lesting equipment; methods of measurement of hv and hc under steady state and surge conditions; effects of transients; earthing techniques.